mendix/MxPushNotifications/README.md

 |SendMessage            |An action to send a message to GCM/APNs immediately            |
 |QueueMessage           |An action to send a message to GCM/APNs using a queue          |

 > Note: for sending queued messages to work, you need to ensure that the scheduled event `PushQueue` is active.
-For TAP environments you will need to explicitly activate the scheduled event in the Mendix Cloud Portal, for Free Apps the scheduled events feature is not supported.
+For TAP environments you will need to explicitly activate the scheduled event in the Mendix Cloud Portal.
+For Free Apps the scheduled events feature is not supported, so a queued message won't be sent.

 ## Setting up Apple Push Notification Server